Background pattern

 Mepivacaine is generally not combined with other local anesthetics.

-Use in children and the elderly
+Use in Children and Elderly

 Elderly patients require lower doses than young or middle-aged adults.

-Pregnancy, lactation, and fertility
+Pregnancy, Breastfeeding, and Fertility

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-Driving and operating machinery:
+Driving and Using Machines

-Mepivacaine B.Braun 20 mg/ ml contains sodium
+Mepivacaine B.Braun 20 mg/ml contains sodium

 This medication contains less than 23 mg of sodium (1 mmol) per 5 ml ampoule, which is essentially "sodium-free".